 One more app store to cherry-pick It is true that they have many APKs and some of them are almost impossible to find, something that is undoubtedly their great advantage, but it is also true that it is full of fake apps, there is hardly any process of reviewing what is offered, and in many cases, you end up with something installed that has nothing to do with what you are looking for.
 Without a careful review, it is a gateway to fake apps and others of shady reputation.

-The greatest advantage is that we can find applications that aren’t available on Google Play and it also allows us to update all our installed apps, including operating system apps.
-However, we have to be very careful because unlike the official Android market, nobody caries out a thorough security check looking for malware.
-I prefer not to use and continue downloading apps from official sites or from those that look more trustworthy.
+The great advantage, without a doubt, is that we can find applications that are not in Google Play, and also, we have perfected the update of all those that we have installed, including those of the operating system.
+However, we must be very careful because, unlike the official Android store, here, there is no full review of malware.
+I prefer not to gamble, and therefore, I keep downloading apps from official sites or from those that are trustworthy.

 Installing and using Aptoide may bring several advantages.
 This is a much wider application market than Google Play, with developments that cannot be found in the official store.
 Also, developers can create their own app store within the platform to promote their products and make themselves known in the world of Android apps.
 However, users should be more careful about what they download, as the security and anti-malware control in Aptoide is not as thorough as it is in Google.
 Also, you can find paid developments to download for free, and although this may seem an advantage, the user will be collaborating with the disappearance of that product because it skips its mode of financing.